BuzzFeed News: Editorial stance, coverage, and criticism

-BuzzFeed News states in its editorial guide that "we firmly believe that for a number of issues, including civil rights, women's rights, anti-racism, and LGBT equality, there are not two sides" but goes on to state that "when it comes to activism, BuzzFeed editorial must follow the lead of our editors and reporters who come out of a tradition of rigorous, neutral journalism that puts facts and news first."
-Some commentators have criticized BuzzFeed's editorial guide as internally inconsistent, arguing that BuzzFeed News cannot make claims to be neutral while also endorsing positions on controversial political issues.
+BuzzFeed News stated in its editorial guide that "we firmly believe that for a number of issues, including civil rights, women's rights, anti-racism, and LGBT equality, there are not two sides" but also said that "when it comes to activism, BuzzFeed editorial must follow the lead of our editors and reporters who come out of a tradition of rigorous, neutral journalism that puts facts and news first."
+Some commentators have criticized BuzzFeed's editorial guide as internally inconsistent, arguing that BuzzFeed News cannot claims to be neutral while also endorsing positions on controversial political issues.

 The media watchdog Fairness and Accuracy in Reporting found that in 100 BuzzFeed stories about Barack Obama in 2016 (most from BuzzFeed News, but also from the general BuzzFeed site), 65 were positive, 34 were neutral, and one was critical.
-The report called BuzzFeed's coverage of Obama "creepy" and "almost uniformly uncritical and often sycophantic".
+The report described BuzzFeed's coverage of Obama "creepy" and "almost uniformly uncritical and often sycophantic".

 In June 2020, BuzzFeed News senior reporter Ryan Broderick was fired after it was revealed he had "plagiarized or misattributed information in at least 11 of his articles."

 Notable stories

 ISDS exposé

-On August 28, 2016, Chris Hamby published a series of articles detailing how international investors were using the ISDS to "undermine domestic regulations and gut environmental laws at the expense of poorer nations.".
-Beginning with his article "The Court That Rules the World" and continuing for an eight article series, Hamby detailed alleged abuses of power of the court.
+On August 28, 2016, Chris Hamby published a series of articles detailing how international investors were using the investor–state dispute settlement (ISDS) to "undermine domestic regulations and gut environmental laws at the expense of poorer nations".
+Beginning with his article "The Court That Rules the World" and continuing for an eight-article series, Hamby detailed alleged abuses of power of the court.
 The Pulitzer Prize nomination cited this as bringing attention to the court, and the articles were cited in a question to the European Parliament.
 In the articles, Hamby dives into cases such as Sajwani v.
 Egypt allowed investors who made deals with corrupt regimes to keep those deals after the fall of the regime.
 He also exposed how the threat of the court is used to prevent fines and expensive environmental cleanups, such as the leak of lead into the groundwater in Sitio del Niño, El Salvador.

-The ISDS would go on to be a controversial part of NAFTA and the TPP, with the former being stripped of its ISDS provisions and the latter being rejected by the United States.
+The ISDS provisions were controversially included in NAFTA and the TPP.
+The former was stripped of its ISDS provisions and the latter was rejected by the United States.